event-driven-robotics/snowball/README.md

-Code to go with publication "An Asynchronous Quasi-Delay-Insensitive Bit-Serial Variable-Length Relative Address-Event Codec for Distributed Neuromorphic Systems", Bamford and Bartolozzi, 2024.
+Code to go with publication "An Asynchronous Quasi-Delay-Insensitive Bit-Serial Variable-Length Relative Address-Event Codec for Distributed Neuromorphic Systems", Bamford et al, 2025.
 IIT-EDPR Admins: this repo should remain here in perpetuity.

 To run this code, first install ACT from this repository (which requires a linux installation), following its own instructions: https://github.com/asyncvlsi/act